mamisaki/MDMR_fMRI/README.md

   Connectivity matrix is calculated and saved in a numpy binary file.
 The data is loaded as a memory-mapped numpy array.

 4. Make the design matrix
-  R functions are used to make the matrix, X.
+  R functions are used to make the design matrix, X.
   Edit the model equation according to the analysis.
   ```
   # --- Set model equation ---